maarten-pennings/MPU6050/README.md

 ## Getting started

-Steps to get started
+These steps are discussed in details below

- - Make sure you have a Nano and an MPU6050, and wire them together
+ - Make sure you have a microcontroller and a sensor, and wire them together
  - Make sure you have the Arduino IDE and install this library
  - Open, compile, flash and run one of the examples

-These steps are discussed in details below

 ### Hardware